rjenki/BIOS512/README.md

 ```
 The first time you do this, it'll ask if you want to continue connecting.
 Type `yes`, then it'll have you put in the passcode you set earlier.
 If it worked, you'll see a message that says you successfully authenticated.

+## Lecture 9 - Advanced Git I
+This lecture doesn't have any example code for you to run on your device, but I have detailed summary notes in the `lecture9` folder called `advanced_git_i.md`.
+Please check those out!

+## Lecture 8 - TNG Workshop (Effective Visualization II)
+Here's how to run it:
+1. Click on my Binder button at the top of the page.
+2. When Binder opens, navigate to the `lecture8` folder, and click on `visuals_tng.ipynb`.
+3. The Jupyter Notebook will open, and then you'll be able to run the chunks of code.
+    **Notes**:
+    *Don't forget that you have to run the previous code chunk before running the next one - each chunk builds on eachother!

+## Lecture 7 - Dimensionality Reduction
+Here's how to run it:
+1. Click on my Binder button at the top of the page.
+2. When Binder opens, navigate to the `lecture7` folder, and click on `dimensionality_reduction.ipynb`.
+3. The Jupyter Notebook will open, and then you'll be able to run the chunks of code.
+    **Notes**:
+    *Don't forget that you have to run the previous code chunk before running the next one - each chunk builds on eachother!
+    *This code uses `deSolve` and `Rtsne`, which I did not previously have installed.
+Because I updated my `install.R` file with the package, you will not have issues running it on my Binder link.
+However, if you are trying to replicate it on your repo, you will need to do this!

+## Lecture 6 - NUFORC Workshop (Effective Visualization I)
+Here's how to run it:
+1. Click on my Binder button at the top of the page.
+2. When Binder opens, navigate to the `lecture6` folder, and click on `nuforc_workshop.ipynb`.
+3. The Jupyter Notebook will open, and then you'll be able to run the chunks of code.
+**Notes**:
+*Don't forget that you have to run the previous code chunk before running the next one - each chunk builds on eachother!
+*This code uses `skimr`, which I did not previously have installed.
+Because I updated my `install.R` file with the package, you will not have issues running it on my Binder link.
+However, if you are trying to replicate it on your repo, you will need to do this!

+## Lecture 5 - Tabular Data
+Here's how to run the lecture code:
+1. Click on my Binder button at the top of the page.
+2. When Binder opens, navigate to the `lecture5` folder, and click on `tabular_data.ipynb`.
+3. The Jupyter Notebook will open, and then you'll be able to run the chunks of code.
+**Note**: Don't forget that you have to run the previous code chunk before running the next one - each chunk builds on eachother!

+## Lecture 4 - Intro to Tidyverse
+Here's how to run the example code.
+1. Update your install.R file to include rmarkdown and tidyverse if it didn't have it already.
+(You can copy mine!)
+2. Click on the Binder link on my repo and let it load.
+3. Open R Studio.
+4. Navigate to the lecture4 folder, and click on the tidyverse_examples.Rmd file.
+5. You can either run the chunks individually, or click Run -> Run all chunks below.

+## Lecture 3 - Intro to Git
+Uploaded a summary notes file with key words, important commands, and how to set up your git repository. *Follow those instructions to set yours up!*

+## Lecture 2 - Intro to R
+Not posting examples from here because it was intro to R, however, you can launch the Rmd file in your Binder and run the code chunks to see the output.

 ## Lecture 1 - Using ggplot with given data
 ### Using Binder
 See the section above and make sure you have the correct **install.R** file!